praekelt/django-generate/README.rst

     $ python manage.py generate

 After the command completes you should have 5 newly created staff users in your database.
-If you were to run the generate command again no new users would be created as ``django-generate`` detects the presence of already generated objects.
+If you were to run the generate command again no new users would be created as ``django-generate`` detects the presence of previously generated objects.

+Have a look at `jmbo-post's generator <https://github.com/praekelt/jmbo-post/blob/master/post/generator.py>`_ to see how objects with inheritance structures and file resources can be created very easily using ``django-generate``.